patfiaux/CRSsim/README.md

 | chr8 | 128703539 | 128703559 |

 ### 4.1.2 Simulation exons
 If guide targets are provided for the simulations, then the marker gene of interest should also be provided.
 This assumes that some of the guides provided are targeting the gene of interest and can serve as positive controls.
-The input should be a string to the loaction of a .csv file containing the chromosome, start, and end sites of all exons of the gene of interest.
+The input should be a string to the location of a .csv file containing the chromosome, start, and end sites of all exons of the gene of interest.
 The column names of this data frame should be `chrom`, `start`, and `end`.
 All chromosome are given as a string.
 For `chrom` the spelling of the individual chromosomes not matter as long as the same chromosome has the same spelling ('chr8' and 'Chr8' will be recognized as two different chromosomes). `start` and `end` values are given as numbers.
 Here, we supply the exon information from `../Example_data/Example_gene.csv`.

 | chrom | start | end |
 |----------|----------|----------|